wiprobotics/Disease-Spread-Sim/DevDiary.md

 <li>AndreaCatania, “Andreacatania/Godot at brain,” GitHub.
 [Online].
 Available: https://github.com/AndreaCatania/godot/tree/brain.
 [Accessed: 20-Feb-2023].</li>
 </ol>

-<h2 id="Era2"><strong>Era 2: Developing the agents (practical)</strong></h2>
+<h2 id="Era2"><strong>Era 2: Developing the environment and spawning agents (practical)</strong></h2>

 <h3 id="Era2Changes"><strong>Changes made</strong></h3>
 <ul>
 <li>Developed the individual agent classes for the project</li>
-<li>Developed the agent neural network class</li>
 <li>Developed the functionality to spawn in agents</li>
 <li>Developed the functionality to kill agents</li>
+<li>Developed the environment the agents will live in</li>
+<li>Developed the functionality to move the agents</li>
+<li>Developed the functionality of food and water</li>
+<li>Developed the functionality of the agents eating and drinking</li>
 </ul>

 <h3 id="Era2Intro"><strong>Introduction to era</strong></h3>
 The main goal of this era was to get the individual agents into the project and get them moving in the space.
 This meant I had to develop an agent class which I could instantiate multiple times to make the spawning and controlling of the agents easier.
-This class was a very important part of the project as the genetic algorithm had nothing to work off if there was no neural net.
+This was important as it would give me all the factors I needed to feed into the neural network.

 The agent class was also responsible for the movement of the agents.
 This would have to be controlled by a kinematic body however I wanted all the code to be in one GDscript file to make talking to the individual agents easier.